 This robot has a 150ml water tank that sprays water in front of robot.
 I like this setup because water is used more efficiently compared to robots that use a dripping mechanism to keep the pads wet.

-Before showing you how this robot cleans, I’d like to share with you how different Braava Jet is from the now discontinued Scooba 300 from the prep to the post-cleaning routine.
+Before showing you how this robot mop cleans, watch this video to see how different this is from the Scooba…

 Based on the video it didn’t completely remove the stains.
 For stains such as these you may need a stronger cleaning solution or make your own and use the blue pad that is washable.
 In terms of navigation it looks to be efficient as it does not go in a random direction.